Eugene Monroe Bartlett: Career

-Barlett first worked for the Central Music Company, a shape note music publisher in Hartford, Arkansas.
+Bartlett first worked for the Central Music Company, a shape note music publisher in Hartford, Arkansas.
 In 1918, with David Moore and John A. McClung, he co-founded the Hartford Music Company in Hartford.
 He served as its President from 1918 to 1935.
 Over the course of nearly two decades, he opened new branches in Nacogdoches, Texas and Hartshorne, Oklahoma.

 He was the founder of the Hartford Music Institute in 1921.
 Five years later, he mentored Albert E. Brumley, who attended the institute.

 He published The Herald of Song, a monthly magazine about gospel music.

 A prolific songwriter, he wrote many Christian gospel songs such as Everybody Will Be Happy Over There, Just a Little While, He Will Remember Me, You Can’t Keep a Good Man Down, and Victory in Jesus.
 He also wrote the country music song Take an Old Cold Tater (and Wait), recorded by Little Jimmy Dickens.

 Personal life, death and legacy

-Barlett married Joan Tatum in 1917.
+Bartlett married Joan Tatum in 1917.
 They had two children: Gene Bartlett Jr., and Charles Bartlett.

-Barlett died on January 25, 1941.
+Bartlett died on January 25, 1941.
 He was buried at Oak Hill Cemetery in Siloam Springs, Arkansas.

 Bartlett was inducted into the Gospel Music Hall of Fame in Nashville, Tennessee in 1973.
 His Victory in Jesus appeared on Hymns, an album by Christian singer Michael W. Smith released in 2014.